Canonical form of a deformed Poisson bracket spacetime: Generalized uncertainty principle Hamiltonian

-covariantly defines the deformed Schwarzschild geometry \eqref{eq:deform} for any given form of the shape functions.
-Since the construction is covariant, the solution in any gauge defines the same geometry.
-This form is unique up to canonical transformations that leave invariant the diffeomorphism constraint and do not include derivative terms.
-Since the formalism depends on several function, the expression~\eqref{eq:hamiltonian} can be considered as a family of Hamiltonian constraints.
+covariantly defines the deformed Schwarzschild geometry~\eqref{eq:deform} for any choice of the shape functions.
+The solution of the Hamiltonian constraints in any gauge will give the same geometry since the construction is covariant.
+The Hamiltonian is unique up to canonical transformations that do not include derivative terms and leave invariant the diffeomorphism constraint.
+The expression~\eqref{eq:hamiltonian} can be considered as a family of Hamiltonian constraints.
 The GUP Hamiltonian constraint is one member of the family.

 Substitution of the GUP shape functions into \eqref{eq:hamiltonian} gives the GUP Hamiltonian constraint